Feedback

 Local Browser Processing

-ClikDeo algorithms run and process videos vithout uploading them to any servers.
+ClikDeo algorithms run and process videos without uploading them to any servers.

 Temporary Processing